fcdoc/doc/en/flashduty/mixin/alert_integration/Sentry.md

 <img alt="drawing" width="600" src="https://fcdoc.github.io/img/zh/flashduty/mixin/alert_integration/Sentry/2.avif" />

-**Special instructions about WEBHOOKS configuration:**
+**Special Note on WEBHOOKS Configuration:**
-1. After checking **issue**, FlashDuty can receive the resolved event of an issue, i.e., when an issue is manually marked as resolved in the issue list, we will automatically restore the associated incident in FlashDuty.
+1. After checking **issue**, FlashDuty can receive the resolved event for issues, i.e., when an issue is manually marked as resolved in the issue list, we will automatically restore the associated incident in FlashDuty.
 2. Other events for issues, such as create, assigned, archived, and unresolved, are not supported.
 3. If both error and comment are checked, FlashDuty will not receive and process such events.